 The flap wells were painted Model Master Flat Red including the drilled-out holes.
 The photo-etched flaps and dive brake sections were likewise painted and installed on their respective plastic sections.
 The dropped flap sections were mated to their photo-etched counterparts and mounted into the flap wells with cyano.

 The kit exhausts hollowed out more to scale appearance and were painted to mimic the standard rusted appearance.

-The decals were cleaned up of any remaining adhesive that invariably pools up when they dry, then another coat of Alclad Gloss Kote went over the top of the decals to blend them into the surface.
+The decals were cleaned up of any remaining adhesive that invariably pools up when they dry, then another gloss coat went over the top of the decals to blend them into the surface.

 When everything was dry, I covered the model with a coat of Gunze Clear Flat which took the shine out of the model and the decals.

 Now it was time to install the canopy sections, this was done using Elmer's white glue.
 While this was drying, I added the remaining small details like radio mast, pitot tube and tail hook, all of which would have been broken during the assembly and painting process.

 So here we are over a decade later, and I thought I'd clean the dust off the model and add some weathering.
 As I'm cleaning the model, I hear a troubling 'tink' followed by another, and then the wing fell off.
 The glue had become brittle over time, both the liquid cement and the cyano.

 The first step was to get the model into the aircraft assembly jig and reset the wing.
 The upper wing joint was glued first and allowed to sit for an hour before the model was inverted in the jig and the lower wing joint also glued.
 After a similar wait time, the model was structurally sound again and now I needed to add the smaller parts that had come loose.